zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

 <img src="images/nodeHelloWorld.png" alt="Node.js Example App">

 See wasn't that easy?
 Now that we have a working Node application all we have to do is deploy it to our server.
 Distelli makes this process incredibly easy and painless.
 Instead of having to write custom scripts to deploy your application, Distelli will do it all for you.
-Only a few clicks and your deployment will be live and ready for your customers!
-Below are the simple steps you need to follow to get your application from being hosted locally to your production server.
+With just a couple clicks your deployment will be live and ready for your customers!
+Below are the simple steps you need to follow to get your application from being hosted locally to being hosted on your production server.

 Before we move on, make sure you have set up a repository in GitHub or BitBucket.